fridao3/skills-github-pages/index.md

 ---
-title: Welcome to my blog! test
+title: Welcome to my blog!
+wowie
 ---
 # Hello world
 Is it working now?